 Deleteaction with the same name that you specified in the code.
 This will allow the user to delete existing instances of the child level from the grid.

-- Put your class in the UIMM (without any config) and open it up in Command Center.
+- Put your class in the UIMM (without any config) and open it up in NEO.
 As you can see, an empty grid with an

 Addlink appears at the bottom of the create action page.
 Fill in the information and click the button.